jamesmckechnie/design-examples/README.md

 <br>
 <h2>Security guidance</h2>

+Before you share:

-<li>Remove live data from your design examples
+<li>remove live data from your design examples

-<li>Remove confidential elements of your design (ask you team if you are unsure)
+<li>remove confidential elements of your design (ask you team if you are unsure)

-<li>Do not mention the names of internal systems, and remove these from your designs before sharing
+<li>do not mention the names of internal systems, and remove these from your designs before sharing

 <h2>Guidelines for sharing a piece of work</h2>